Ampfield

 Ampfield is a village and civil parish in the Borough of Test Valley in Hampshire, England, between Romsey, Eastleigh, and Winchester.
 It had a population at the 2001 census of 1,474, increasing to 1,583 at the 2011 Census.
+The civil parish of Ampfield falls into the Ward of Ampfield & Braishfield.

 Geography

 Ampfield lies on sands and clays of Eocene age near the northern edge of the Hampshire Basin.
 Ampfield Wood on the London Clay to the north of the village is crossed by the Monarch's Way long distance footpath.
 The parish includes the hamlets of Knapp and Gosport.